 Quick Answer: Best LED Mask for Anti-Aging 2026

 CurrentBody Series 2 — the only consumer mask that pairs standard 633/830nm with 1072nm deep near-infrared, plus extended jaw coverage.
-Best overall results in our 12-week test.

 What Wavelengths Actually Work?